5 Trends in Modern Office Building Design

 3. Should Provide Flexibility

 Flexible office building design allows for simple and cost-effective ways to change room function and layouts to accommodate the changing needs of a business or new tenant.
 Flexible office building design uses modular products that save money by allowing for new configurations of the walls, interior components, and furniture as the needs of the office building change, eliminating the need to demolish, transport the refuge to a landfill, and then rebuild all over again.

 The ease of shaping and cutting Fox Blocks ICFs allow the flexibility and strength to accommodate all styles of office building design.
 Moreover, Fox Blocks permit for moving and updating the wall system with minimal disruption to the rest of the structure, which contributes to maximizing the building’s value and future potential.

 The whole-building system approach treats the office building as one energy system in which each element affects the performance of the whole building.
 The whole-building design makes efficient use of water, electricity, and other natural resources and strives to lessen materials and waste.
 The whole-building system aims to produce a durable structure with lower utility and maintenance costs in order to create a comfortable and safe workspace with a healthy indoor environment.

 5. Protects Against Virus Transmission in the Workplace

 In response to the COVID-19 pandemic, office building design must now include strategies that prevent the spread of viruses in the workplace.
 A few strategies include creating office workstations at least six feet apart and closed floor plans.
-Also, improving air ventilation, designing with antimicrobial products, and increasing automation and voice activation to limit skin contact can limit the spread of viruses.
+Also, improving air ventilation, office wall partitions, designing with antimicrobial products, and increasing automation and voice activation to limit skin contact can limit the spread of viruses.